mediahack/aurelia-minimal/README.md

 # aurelia-minimal

 This minimal app is part of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
+It sets up Aurelia's bare essentials using gulp.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to join us on [our Gitter Channel](https://gitter.im/aurelia/discuss).